nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Archiving a contact or delivery : `archive`
 **<ins>When in the main window**

-Archives the specified contact from the contacts list.
-Archived items will have its visibility reduced and be moved to the end of the list.
+Archives the specified contact(s) from the contacts list.<br>
+Archived contact(s) will be less visible and moved to the bottom of the list.

 Format: `archive [INDEXES]...`

 * Archive the contact(s) at the specified `INDEXES`.
-* The indexes refer to the indexes shown in the displayed contacts list.
+* The index is the number displayed next to the contact's name in the list.
-* The indexes **must be positive integers** 1, 2, 3, …​
+* The indexes **must be positive numbers** (starting from 1).
-* The indexes **must not have duplicates**.
-For example, `archive 1 2 2 4` is not allowed.
+* The indexes **must be unique**.
+For example, `archive 1 2 2 4` is not allowed because `2` appears more than once.

 Examples:
-* `list` followed by `archive 2 3` archives the 2nd and 3rd contact in the contact list.
+* `back` followed by `archive 2 3` archives the 2nd and 3rd contact in the contact list.

 Note:
-* `inspect INDEX` and `edit INDEX` would not work for archived contact.
+* You will not be able to use `inspect` and `edit` for archived contacts.

 **<ins>When in the inspect window**

-Archives the specified delivery from the delivery list of a contact.
-Everything else is the same as mentioned in the main window section of this command.
+Archives the specified delivery or deliveries from the delivery list of a contact.
+* The same rules apply as in the main window section.

 Examples:
 * `archive 2` archives the 2nd delivery in the delivery list of the inspected contact.
 * `archive 2 3` archives the 2nd and 3rd deliveries in the delivery list of the inspected contact.

 Note:
-* `edit INDEX` would not work for archived delivery.
+* You will not be able to use `edit` for archived deliveries.

 ### Unarchive a contact or delivery : `unarchive`
 **<ins>When in the main window**

-Unarchive the specified contact from the contacts list if they are archived, the visibility of the contact would be restored.
+Unarchives the specified contact(s) to restore their visibility in the contacts list, if they were previously archived.

 Format: `unarchive [INDEXES]...`

-* Undo the archive command the contact(s) at the specified `INDEXES`.
+* Undoes the archive action for the contact(s) at the specified `INDEXES`.
-* The indexes refer to the indexes shown in the displayed contacts list.
+* The index is the number displayed next to the contact's name in the list.
-* The indexes **must be positive integers** 1, 2, 3, …​
+* The indexes **must be positive numbers** (starting from 1).
-* The indexes **must not have duplicates**.
-For example, `unarchive 1 2 2 4 ` is not allowed.
+* The indexes **must be unique**.
+For example, `archive 1 2 2 4` is not allowed because `2` appears more than once.

 Examples:
-* `list` followed by `unarchive 2 3` unarchives the 2nd and 3rd contact in the contacts list.
+* `back` followed by `unarchive 2 3` unarchives the 2nd and 3rd contact in the contacts list.

 **<ins>When in the inspect window**

-Unarchives the specified delivery from the delivery list of a contact.
-Everything else is the same as mentioned in the main window section of this command.
+Unarchives the specified delivery or deliveries to restore their visibility in the delivery list of a contact, if they were previously archived.
+* The same rules apply as in the main window section.

 Examples:
 * `unarchive 2` unarchives the 2nd delivery in the delivery list of the inspected contact.